-The Partnership supports continued HUD and Environmental Protection Agency's (EPA) Brownfields funding.
-Brownfield sites provide a valuable source of real estate, many times in distressed urban communities, that can be redeveloped and put to a better use that is beneficial to both the local community and the business sector.
-Federal investments in the Brownfields program have yielded 10 times the economic return, making the program a proven economic stimulus tool.
+The Partnership supports continued U.S. Department of Housing and Urban Development (HUD) and U.S. Environmental Protection Agency (EPA) Brownfields funding for sites in Greater Des Moines (DSM).
+Brownfield sites provide a significant challenge and negative economic impact to distressed urban and rural communities by allowing the continuation of blight.
+These sites can be successfully redeveloped and put back into active uses that are beneficial to both the local community and the business sector.
+Federal investments in the Brownfields program have yielded 10 times the economic return, making the program a proven and critical economic stimulus tool.